 The iO is doing a fantastic job at celebrating the individuality of practitioners within our profession.
 I would like to use my leadership skills to ensure that we are all marching in the same direction, despite at times us marching to different beats.
 Unity amongst osteopaths will create more comradery, strengthen our branding as osteopaths and enable us to communicate ourselves to other professional bodies more effectively.

 I believe this can come from a combination of:

 - Using our core values as osteopaths to unite the profession and to create a clearer vision of our profession to the public

 - Highlighting and celebrating the osteopaths who effectively communicate our core values in the iOs media channels

 - Marketing the iO to osteopaths as being the leading voice of osteopathy

 - Continuing the momentum that has been created by the iO by being such a leading voice during the COVID-19 pandemic

-I feel my knowledge of marketing would compliment the Institute of Osteopathy.
-By backwards engineering desired outcomes (such as more students enrolling in osteopathic schools, better awareness of osteopathy to the public) I feel we could work together to create effective paths to achieving these goals.
+I feel my knowledge of marketing would complement the Institute of Osteopathy.
+By backwards engineering desired outcomes (such as more students enrolling in osteopathic schools, better awareness of osteopathy to the public), I feel we could work together to create effective paths to achieving these goals.

 Knowledge of the Profession